Atlas I

-The Atlas I was developed from the Atlas G, and featured many electrical and guidance improvements.
+The Atlas I was a US expendable launch system manufactured by General Dynamics in the 1990s to launch a variety of satellites.
+It was largely a commercial rebrand of the Atlas G (although it did fly multiple government payloads), but did feature several electrical and guidance improvements.
 Atlas I did not feature any major payload capacity improvements over its predecessor but did offer a larger payload fairing option.
+Eleven launches took place, with three failures.

 Atlas I would be further developed and improved upon to produce the highly successful Atlas II rocket.